 Gaudiya Math (গৌড়ীয় মঠ) in Allahabad celebrates Annakoot every year.
 Math (pronounced as Mutt) is a Hindu monastic organisation.
 Baba — Jaya’s father — planned to visit the temple at the Gaudiya Math with all the family members for the Govardhan Puja.
 It’s the next day after Diwali.
 This year, it’s celebrated on October 24.
 Baba is a regular visitor at this ashram.
 The main purpose of Gaudiya Math is to spread Gaudiya Vaishnavism, the philosophy of the medieval Vaisnava saint Chaitanya Mahaprabhu, through preaching and publishing.

 Krishna spent most of his childhood in Braj, a place devotees associate with many of Krishna’s divine and heroic exploits with his childhood friends.
 One of the most significant incidents, described in the Bhagavata Purana, involves Krishna lifting Mount Govardhan, a low hill situated in the middle of Braj.
 According to the Bhagavata Purana, forest-dwelling cowherds living close to Govardhan used to celebrate the autumn season by paying respect to Indra, the god of rain and storm.
+There was a practice among the Brijvashis to offer lavish meals to Lord Indra.
+They did this to appease him for a generous rainfall every year.
 Krishna did not approve of this since he desired that the villagers not pray to distant gods but rather give appreciation to avatar of God present before them.
-He therefore initiated a festival that paid respect to Mount Govardhan by preparing a ‘giriyajna‘ – a “great offering of foods and delicacies to the mountain” Krishna then assumed the form of a mountain himself and accepted the villagers’ offerings.
+He therefore initiated a festival that paid respect to Mount Govardhan by preparing a ‘giriyajna‘ — a “great offering of foods and delicacies to the mountain” Krishna then assumed the form of a mountain himself and accepted the villagers’ offerings.
 Indra was angered upon seeing the villagers’ devotion diverted away from him and toward Krishna. and directed a lightning storm and a torrential downpour upon the village for days.
-To protect the villagers from this calamity, Krishna lifted Mount Govardhan on his pinky finger to and had the entire village come under the hill to take shelter from the storm.
+To protect the villagers from this calamity, Krishna lifted Mount Govardhan on his pinky finger and had the entire village come under the hill to take shelter from the storm.
 Indra, after causing torrential rains for seven days, ultimately gave up and bowed to Krishna’s superiority.
 This story is one of the most recognizable in the Bhagavata Purana.

 The devotees gathered in the temple, listened to religious discourse given by the Swamiji Maharaj and sang bhajans and kirtans.
 A communal worship in the form of an Aarti was performed.